sravani8007/starter-academic/content/home/experience.md

   """

 [[experience]]
   title = "Software Engineer"
  # company = "University X"
  # company_url = ""
  # location = "California"
+  company = "Prithvi Information Solutions "
+  company_url = ""
+  location = "India"
   date_start = "2016-12-01"
   date_end = "2018-05-31"
+  description = """
-  description = """•	Increased the capability of the Client’s ERP system tenfold to perform one million transactions every two hours
-•	Designed a real-time software communication link between the supplier and the procuring organization with real time access to raw material
+  .
+Increased the capability of the Client’s ERP system tenfold to perform one million transactions every two hours .
+Designed a real-time software communication link between the supplier and the procuring organization with real time access to raw material
-•	Rewrote the item import application by migrating it from the existing web app to Oracle applications.
+  .
+Rewrote the item import application by migrating it from the existing web app to Oracle applications.
 """

 +++